GreallyLab/gaiaAssociation-Example-Guide/README.md

 1. The example jupyter notebook which serves as a premade guide and explanatory tool for how to use gaiaAssociation within a jupyter notebook.

-2. A zip file contining the .txt bed files for the 44 cell types ATAC-seq used in the gaiaAssociation paper.
+2. A zip file contining the .txt bed files for the 44 cell types of ATAC-seq data used in the gaiaAssociation paper.

 The third and final piece you will need to replicate our analysis is a copy of the GWAS Cataolog (which can be procured here: https://www.ebi.ac.uk/gwas/docs/file-downloads).
 Our copy of the GWAS catalog (v1.0) was procured on 07/29/2023, so yours may be slightly different, but the GWAS catalog file is too large to include within a github project.